noops-land/blog/posts/debugging-webAssembly-from-go-sources-in-chrome-devtools.md

 title: Debugging WebAssembly from Go sources in Chrome DevTools
 publish_date: 2022-07-31
 tags: ["wasm", "go", "golang", "wasi", "compiler", "debugger", "devtools", "chrome"]
-description: An interactive debugger is useful to better understand the behavior of an application or service by stepping through its code.
-WebAssembly (Wasm) executables compiled from Go source code can be interactively debugged in Chrome DevTools
+description: WebAssembly (Wasm) executables compiled from Go source code can be interactively debugged in Chrome DevTools
 ---

-An interactive debugger is useful to better understand the behavior of an application or service by stepping through its code.
+An interactive debugger is useful to better understand the behavior of an application or service by stepping through its code

 WebAssembly (Wasm) executables compiled from Go source code can be interactively debugged in Chrome DevTools, as shown in the following screenshot:

 ![Breakpoint of a Go source file in Chrome DevTools ](../static/img/devtools-breakpoint.png)